MrCode4/stherm/README.md

 cmake -DFAKE_UID_MODE:BOOL=ON -DFAKE_UID=$YOUR_FAKE_UID .
 ```

+> **_Note:_** An active Internet connection is required to retrieve the serial number associated with your unique ID.

 > **_WARNING:_** Ensure your fake serial number is not a valid serial number connected to a real device.
 Any changes you make in the app will appear on the device.

 ## Devloper Mode